 Wings on flightless birds just don’t seem to make sense.
-If evolution is all about adapting to suit your environment, what’s the deal with physical features or attributes that hang around even though they’ve lost their original function?
+If natural selection is all about adapting to suit your environment, what’s the deal with physical features or attributes that hang around even though they’ve lost their original function?

 These are known as vestigial structures: features that had a necessary function at one time for an organism’s ancestors, but are nowhere near as important for modern species.
 Wings on flightless birds are just one example.

 Vestiges aren’t always functionless.
 They may simply have a different function from that which they performed in an organism’s ancestors.
 Some, for instance, may perform relatively minor functions using structures that may have had other, more complex purposes in their ancestors.
 Ostrich wings are an example.
 They are anatomically complex—as they need to be to enable flight in flying birds.
 But in ostriches they perform less complex roles, such as balance during running and courtship displays.

 There is debate about whether certain features are useful or not, and our understandings about some of these have shifted over time.
 The human appendix, for example, long thought to be a classic example of a ‘useless’ organ, has now been found to have a role in the immune system, in helping to regulate pathogens, and in assisting in digestive system movement and removal of waste.

 Vestiges can also be found at the molecular level.
 Unlike most animals, humans can’t synthesise ascorbic acid (Vitamin C).
 Yet, like our closest living relatives, we retain the gene needed to do so, in the form of a ‘pseudogene’ (a gene that is present, but incapable of functioning).